inBeat/inbeat-website/content/top-influencers/tiktok/music/canada/_index.md

 ---
-title: Top 10 Music TikTok Influencers In Canada In 2022
+title: Top 10 Music TikTok Influencers In Canada In 2023
 description: >-
-  Find top music TikTok influencers in Canada in 2022.
-Most popular hashtags: #fyp #foryou #duet.
+  Find top music TikTok influencers in Canada in 2023.
+Most popular hashtags: #music #duet #fyp.
 platform: TikTok
-hits: 987
+hits: 855
-text_top: Identify the best TikTok influencers on inBeat.
+text_top: Analyze the top-rated TikTok profiles on inBeat.
-text_bottom: Our search engine aggregates 987 TikTok influencers like this in Canada for you to collaborate.
+text_bottom: Our database has 855 TikTok influencers like this in Canada for you to contact.
 profiles:
   - username: "angeingell"
     fullname: >-